Chess Records: Chess LP-1425 to LPS-1553 (1956–1970)

 The original Chess LP series started with LP-1425 and included albums on both the Chess and the Checker labels.
 After 1437, the series was used exclusively for the Chess label; the Checker label switched to a 2970 series.

 Chess Vintage Series

 The Chess Vintage LP series started with LP-407 and featured 9 albums released in 1970/71 with an additional three albums released in 1975.

 GRT consolidated Chess/Cadet album discography (1971–1975)

-In 1971 Chess Records was purchased by General Recorded Tape, a.k.a.
-GRT Corporation, which consolidated both the Chess and Cadet labels into a single labeling number sequence.
+In 1971 Chess Records was purchased by General Recorded Tape, also known as GRT Corporation, which consolidated both the Chess and Cadet labels into a single labeling number sequence.